vchain-us/docs/site/integrations/jsvcn.md

 })
 ```

-For notarization you need to pass valid CodeNotary user credentials in the config:
+For notarization you need to pass valid Codenotary user credentials in the config:

 ```javascript